-From gender diversity to vulnerability of communities during humanitarian crisis, here are some fascinating online courses open to anyone.
+From gender diversity to the biology of music, here are some fascinating online courses open to anyone.

-There are wide range of issues about which brings up a number of questions in our minds.
+There is a wide range of issues which can bring up a large number of questions in our minds.
 Often not knowing where to find in-depth information about it, we let it slip by.
 But the internet is boon when it comes to gaining knowledge.

 1. Health Across the Gender Spectrum

 Understanding is the first step towards inclusiveness.
 Today, one of the pressing needs is to widen our perspective about gender and identity.
 This online course offered by Coursera and taught by Maya Adam, a lecturer at Stanford School of Medicine aims to bring learners closer to understanding gender identity and gender spectrum through the experience of six transgender children and families.

 With illustrated stories and short teaching videos, the Stanford physicians, educators and transgender faculty members aim to help parents, teachers, healthcare providers, anyone and everyone, create a gender-expansive environment.